When you work out how to get clients for your new business, it’s such an exciting milestone!

-To help you get clients I’ve compiled a list of 20 simple strategies below.
+To help you get clients for a new business I’ve compiled a list of 20 simple strategies below.
 (Many of these will also apply for getting your second, third and fourth clients as well!)

 When first starting it, it’s hard to define what it is you do clearly.
 It can even change over time.

 However, it’s essential that you’ve spent some time upfront thinking about:

 Don’t overcomplicate this part.
 Start by merely answering those three questions and incorporating it into your sales pitch.

 I help [target market] by offering them [service offering], and I provide it in a way that adds value by [unique value].

 When you can communicate clearly, potential clients will understand if they are a good fit.
 Also, you will be able to better educate others on how they can refer clients to you.

 Telling your family and friends that you’ve started your business and you’re looking for clients is probably the most effective way to get your first client.Telling your family and friends that you’ve started your business and you’re looking for clients is probably the most effective way to get your first client.
 Click To Tweet